duylongpro99/this2that/docs/tasks/items/T034-extract-documentation-into-agentdocmodel-inputs.md

 - Goal is documented, implemented, or planned with clear owner and status.
 - Outputs are linked back to the backlog with evidence (code, tests, docs, or decisions).
 ## Tracking
-- Status: TODO
+- Status: Done
-- Owner: Unassigned
+- Owner: codex
 - Target Milestone: TBD
-- Links: N/A
+- Links: src/doc_extract.py, tests/doc_extract/test_extract_inputs.py